-There were shops all around, and it was an easy walk to the Bab Mkam where the Grand Taxis loaded passengers for the trip to Fes.
+There were shops all around, and it was an easy walk to the Bab Mkam where the grands taxis loaded passengers for the trip to Fes.

 Our generation wasn’t fond of Nixon, and feared the worst.
 Living abroad, we had to vote by absentee ballot.
 I don’t remember mine, but Gay’s Washington State ballot featured some guy wearing a Hawaiian shirt and running on a platform consisting of a recipe for clam chowder!

 It must have been cold.
 November was never a warm month in Sefrou.
-We had bought an old wood burning cook stove in Fes and installed it in the room adjacent to the city wall, which served as a kitchen, though it had no running water.
+We had bought an old wood-burning cook stove in Fes and installed it in the room adjacent to the city wall, which served as a kitchen, though it had no running water.
 The stove’s flue didn’t draw well.
-Maybe the chimney should have extended up and over the height of the wall In any case, the wood fire smoked upon the room.
-And the street below too.
+Maybe the chimney should have extended up and over the height of the wall In any case, the wood fire smoked upon the room, and the street below as well.
 I think the neighbors were happy we hardly used it.
 Eventually it went to Jan and Ruth, PCVs who moved into the Hajja’s next door in 1970.

 The roof of the Sefrou house was a great place in good weather.
 There were always animals: Aid sheep, turkeys, doves, and you could have tea or just get some air.
-There was a room there that we set up for guests, but it was cold, despite the addition of a wood burning stove for occasional use.
-We eventually abandoned it to use as a place for the doves, which were in constant danger from one of the the cats.
+There was a room there that we set up for guests, but it was cold despite the addition of a wood-burning stove for occasional use.
+We eventually abandoned it and used it as a place for the doves, which were in constant danger from one of the the cats.
 Later I set up a wood structure roofed with bamboo, which gave relief from the sun, but not necessarily from the flies.